 A crowd gathered.
 At one point, I remember Fred shooting pool balls into pockets from behind his back while drunkenly humming, “It’s a beautiful day in the neighborhood,” to taunt his opponent.

-The game ended shortly after that.
+The game ended shortly after.
 To the surprise of everyone, Fred had somehow managed to pull off the unthinkable by running circles around a professional pool hustler with leather pants and a ponytail.